Sampling effects and measurement overlap can bias the inference of neuronal avalanches: Results

 Apart from the inter-electrode distance, the choice of temporal discretization that underlies the analysis may alter avalanche-size distributions.
 This \textit{time-bin size} $\Delta t$ varies from study to study and it can severely impact the observed distributions~\cite{Beggs2003,Priesemann2013,Priesemann2014,Levina2017}.
 With smaller bin sizes, avalanches tend to be separated into small clusters, whereas larger bin sizes tend to \enquote{glue} subsequent avalanches together~\cite{Priesemann2014}.
 Interestingly, this not only leads to larger avalanches, but specifically to $p(S)\sim S^{-\alpha}$, where the exponent $\alpha$ increases systematically with bin size~\cite{Beggs2003,Priesemann2013}.
 Such a changing exponent is not expected for conventional systems that self-organize to criticality: Avalanches would be \textit{separated in time}, and $\alpha$ should be fairly bin-size invariant for a large range of $\Delta t$~\cite{Priesemann2014,Levina2017, Bak1987}.

-Our coarse-sampled model reproduces these characteristic experimental results (Fig.~\ref{fig:binsize}).
-It also reproduces the previously reported scaling~\cite{Beggs2003} of the exponent with bin size $\alpha \sim \Delta t ^{-\beta}$ (Fig.~\ref{fig:binsize}, insets).
+Our coarse-sampled model reproduces these characteristic experimental results (Fig~\ref{fig:binsize}).
+It also reproduces the previously reported scaling~\cite{Beggs2003} of the exponent with bin size $\alpha \sim \Delta t ^{-\beta}$ (Fig~\ref{fig:binsize}, insets).
 Except for the Poisson dynamics, all the model distributions show power laws.
 Moreover the distributions are strikingly similar, not just to the experimental results, but also to each other.
-This emphasizes how sensitive signs of criticality are to analysis parameters: All the shown dynamic states are consistent with the ubiquitous avalanche-size distributions that are observed in coarse-sampled experiments.
+This emphasizes how sensitive signs of criticality are to analysis parameters: All the shown dynamic states are consistent with the ubiquitous avalanche-size distributions that are observed in coarse-sampled experiments\changedd{~\cite{plenz_self-organized_2021} (cf.~Suppl.~Table~\ref{tab:ch2_experiments})}.

 When spikes are used instead, power-law distributions only arise from critical dynamics.
+For comparison with the coarse-sampled results in Fig~\ref{fig:binsize}, we show avalanche-size distributions from experimental spike recordings and sub-sampled simulations in Fig~\ref{fig:binsize_sub}.

+In vivo spike recordings of awake animals produce distributions that feature a pronounced decay instead of power laws (Fig~\ref{fig:binsize_sub}A).

+Interestingly, spike recordings of in vitro cultures often show power-laws and, here, even little-to-no bin-size dependence, which indicates a fairly good separation of timescales (Fig~\ref{fig:binsize_sub}B).
+In this example, the power-law extends over several orders of magnitude, and the slope does not decrease systematically with the bin size.
+This indicates close-to-critical dynamics; the slight bump that represents an excess of very large avalanche, however, might also point to slight super-criticality~\cite{plenz_self-organized_2021,Levina2017}.

+Considering our simulations of sub-sampling (Fig~\ref{fig:binsize_sub}C--F), we only observe approximate power laws if the model is (close-to) critical (Fig~\ref{fig:binsize_sub}F).
+Note that in critical systems, the avalanche distribution should not change with bin size, and that here the bin-size dependence of the slope is caused by the finite system size and by the non-zero spike rate, which impede a proper separation of timescales.

-For comparison with the coarse-sampled results in Fig.~\ref{fig:binsize}, we show avalanche-size distributions from experimental spike recordings and sub-sampled simulations in Fig.~\ref{fig:binsize_sub}.
-In this case, power laws are produced only by in vitro cultures and the simulations that are (close-to) critical.
-In vivo spike recordings on awake subjects and simulations of subcritical dynamics produce distributions that feature a pronounced decay instead of power laws.
-In contrast to coarse-sampling, the avalanche distributions that stem from sub-sampled measures (spikes) allow us to clearly tell apart the underlying dynamic states from one another.
+Nonetheless, in contrast to coarse-sampling, the avalanche distributions that stem from sub-sampled measures (spikes) allow us to clearly tell apart the underlying dynamic states from one another.